rebcabin/colliding-pucks/README.md

   intentional shortcuts.
 I documented them meticulously with "TODO," but certainly missed some.

-* Cancellation is not implemented at all.
+* Cancellation is not implemented at all (I'm working on it).

 * Puck-puck collisions have at least one bug: the big green puck eventually leaks and disappears from the simulation.
-I'm working on it.
+The likely cause is lack of cancellation.
+Puck collisions don't cancel scheduled wall collisions.
+I verified that puck-puck collisions have correct geometry.

 * A better method is to have table regions coordinate all events.
 I intend to get there some day.